megalus/stela/README.md

 Stela automatically loads values from `.env` first, then overrides them with values from `.env.local`.

+### Precedence at a glance

+When the same key is defined in multiple places, Stela resolves it using this order (top wins):
+1. Value already present in the process environment (os.environ).
+Stela will not overwrite existing env vars.
+2. .env.{environment}.local
+3. .env.{environment}
+4. .env.local
+5. .env

+If a key is missing everywhere, Stela raises a StelaValueError by default (configurable).

 ## Environment-Specific Configuration

 Stela makes it easy to manage different environments (development, testing, production):